kumar-hemant/webcrawler/README.md

 ## Generic Web Crawler

 This is a CLI based generic web crawler application.
-The CLI accepts two parameters for crawling and save the URL of the images present in the HTML in the output.json folder.
+The CLI accepts two parameters for crawling and save the URL of the images present in the HTML in the output.json file.

 #### The CLI params are: